| | | | | | | |

 Other socks to consider on the Camino

-If you aren’t sold on the Wrightsocks or you just have your favorite brand, then wear what works for you.
-But do consider silk sock liners.
+If you do not wear Wrightsocks, please do consider silk sock liners.
 This will provide that double layer that you get with the Wrightsocks.

 I found silk sock liners halfway through my first pilgrimage when a sympathetic pilgrim gifted me one of her pairs.
 At that point, the blisters on my toes finally began to heal because my socks rubbed against the liners instead of my skin.
 I paid it forward once I found the Wrightsocks on my second pilgrimage, and I gave away my precious silk liners to another pilgrim who was suffering from blisters.